-This rapid growth of skin cells leads to a build-up of new and old skin cells that results in red, scaly patches of skin.
-These scales usually appear on the elbows, knees, and scalp, but they can be anywhere on the body.
+This results in red, scaly patches of skin, usually on the elbows, knees, and scalp, but they can be anywhere on the body.

 There is no cure, but a number of treatments are available, including several home remedies.

 Some home remedies, either used alone or in combination with medical treatment, may improve psoriasis symptoms.